lucidworks/streams/projects/samjna/README.md

 - Boosting Results Using Specific Fields

 ### Google Cloud Setup
-If you do not already have a Google Cloud account, head on over to [https://cloud.google.com/](https://cloud.google.com/) and click on the 'TRY IT FREE' button to get a $300 credit with a new account.
+If you do not already have a Google Cloud account, head on over to [https://cloud.google.com/](https://cloud.google.com/) and click on the `TRY IT FREE` button to get a $300 credit with a new account.
 The following video shows the required steps for getting your free trial going on Google Cloud.

 [video]